mah-sam/Dynamic_to_Static/README.md

-# Website Saver and Publisher
+# Dynamic Website Saver and Publisher

 This script allows you to save a dynamic website and its associated resources to your local machine and publish the changes to a remote Git repository.
 Made speicifically for easier publishing on Github pages.